uvarc/rc-website/content/post/2024-july-afton-release.md

 {{% callout %}}
 ## What to expect after the maintenance on July 3?

-- **New hardware:** On May 28, a total of 300 compute nodes, 96 cores each, based on the AMD EPYC 9454 architecture have been added to UVA's HPC environment.
-The new Afton hardware provides additional capacity for serial, parallel and GPU computing side-by-side with the existing Rivanna system.  (add link).
+- **New hardware:** On May 28, a total of 300 compute nodes, 96 cores each, based on the AMD EPYC 9454 architecture have been added to UVA's HPC environment as the new Afton system.
+The new Afton hardware provides additional capacity for serial, parallel and GPU computing side-by-side with the existing Rivanna system.
+See .

 - **Access:** The Rivanna and Afton systems are accessible via the existing and shared Open OnDemand, FastX and ssh access points. (add link)